intergrav/dev.css-docs/README.md

 # dev.css-docs

-Website and demo for dev.css - will be used for v4
+Website and demo for dev.css.